data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 <img class="img-responsive" src="{{ site.base_url }}/assets/img/posts/tonebase-req-server-architecture-diagram.png" alt="">

 > Not all parts of the system architecture were deemed in-scope for this project's development efforts, but it was still good to outline the entire system this way.
-Diagrams like this help clients understand how the system will work, and the relationship between various system components.
+Diagrams like this help clients understand how the system will work, and what the relationship is between various system components.

 The User Roles and Permissions section defined the following roles:

   + **Visitor**: Non-users, and any users who are not logged-in.
   + **User**: Music students who consume system content.
   + **Artist**: Professional musicians and music instructors who contribute videos and other content to the system.
-  + **Admin**: ToneBase team members, and any other individual responsible for maintaining and monitoring the system.
+  + **Admin**: ToneBase team members, and anyone else responsible for maintaining and monitoring the system.

 It also defined a set of permissions for each user role.
 These permissions specified which actions could be performed by each role, and directly mapped user capabilities with specific database resources and CRUD operations (e.g. "List", "Show", "Create", "Update", and "Destroy").